kevin-labtani/react-native-workshop/README.md

 You can build your own button like components with any of the "Touchable" components provided by React Native.

 We'll use [`<TouchableOpacity>`](https://facebook.github.io/react-native/docs/touchableopacity) here.
-On press down, this component provide visual feedback by reducing the opacity of the wrapped view.
+On press down, this component provides visual feedback by reducing the opacity of the wrapped view.
 TouchableOpacity supports both `style` and `onPress` props.

 ```js
 <View style={styles.container}>